diegofps/pywup/README.md

 # pywup
-A small set of tools
+A small set of tools.

 TODO: Expand this using [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/)

 # configure

-This is a python library for creating template based configure scripts.
+This is a python library for creating template-based configure scripts.

 ```python
 #!/usr/bin/env python3